SDFIdk/skraafoto_frontend/docs/overview.md

 ### View Javascripts

 The build system is set up to create individual Javascript bundles for every view.
-The bundles are build from entry files in `src/views/` directory.
-They are named to correspond with HTML views and import all external libraries needed within the bundle.
+The Javascript bundles are build from entry files in `src/views/` directory.
+Entry files are named to correspond with HTML views.
+These bundled scripts import all external libraries needed within the bundle.

 The scripts in `src/views/` act as **controllers** for the view pages.
 They have the following responsibilities: